COSC381-2023Fall/final-project-Phi1lS/README.md

 To test the application using pytest, use the following command: pytest

-PLEASE NOTE: For now, I am keeping my YouTube API Key in a .env file locally on my PC as to avoid any potential security issues.
-I have emailed the professor to ask if this is okay to do instead of putting my API key on my config.py.
-If it turns out that this is not allowed, this will change in future issues.
-For now, you need to provide your own YouTube API Key.
+PLEASE NOTE: I am keeping my YouTube API Key in a .env file locally on my PC as to avoid any potential security issues.
+You need to provide your own YouTube API Key.

 Here is an example .env file:
 import os